MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 ![Recovery vault backup items](./media/monitor-dpm/back-up-items-view.png)

 > [!NOTE]
-> - The backup report continues to display a datasource even after the protection is stopped.
+> - The backup instance continues to display a datasource even after the protection is stopped.
 From the datasource details, you will be able to check the available recovery points for online/disk backups.
 This display continues until you manually remove the existing backup data for the datasource, for which the protection has been stopped.
 >
 > - Also, datasources for which the online protection is stopped but data is retained, billing continues for the online recovery points until the data is completely deleted.